anonymous-research-dev/anonymous-research-dev.github.io/docs/manual.md

 }
 ```

-You can include following values in the `data` object:
+You can include the following values in the `data` object:

 **id**: A unique ID for this "project".
 When default `localStorage` based code saving and loading is used, this ID is used to distinguish the saved code for this project from others.